mayanks888/yolo_custom/README.md

-This repo is greatly inspired from  Ultralytics inference and training code for YOLOv3 in PyTorch and [AlexeyAB](https://github.com/AlexeyAB)/**[darknet](https://github.com/AlexeyAB/darknet)**  https://github.com/AlexeyAB/darknet .
-I have observed training on ultralytics code is does not give appropriate accuracy as compare to AlexeyAB darknet.
+This repo is greatly inspired from  Ultralytics inference for YOLOv3 in PyTorch and [AlexeyAB](https://github.com/AlexeyAB)/**[darknet](https://github.com/AlexeyAB/darknet)**  https://github.com/AlexeyAB/darknet .
+I have observed training on ultralytics code does not give appropriate accuracy as compare to AlexeyAB darknet.
 So I am trying to train my code in AlexeyAB/darkent and run inference code in ultralytics.

 some minor modification is made in the code for better visualisation of output.